Shareholders who lost money in SES AI Corporation (NYSE: SES) Should Contact Wolf Haldenstein Immediately

 Lead Plaintiff Deadline June 26, 2026

-NEW YORK, May 18, 2026 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors in SES AI Corporation (NYSE: SES) ("SES" or the "Company")that a federal securities class action has been filed on behalf of shareholders who purchased shares between January 29, 2025 and March 4, 2026, inclusive (the "Class Period").
+NEW YORK, May 22, 2026 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors in SES AI Corporation (NYSE: SES) ("SES" or the "Company") that a federal securities class action has been filed on behalf of shareholders who purchased shares between January 29, 2025 and March 4, 2026, inclusive (the "Class Period").

 Investors have until June 26, 2026 to apply to the Court to be appointed as lead plaintiff in the lawsuit.